KyleTheScientist/GorillaSpectatorGUI/README.md

 # SpectatorGUI

 This mod adds a few UI elements to the spectator screen to make it more interesting for Twitch viewers.

-It can be enabled/disabled with the ComputerInterface mod.
+It can be enabled/disabled with the ComputerInterface mod, and the position of the velocity & steps per minute labels can be adjusted from the mod menu there as well.
 ![](https://github.com/KyleTheScientist/GorillaSpectatorGUI/blob/master/Demo.png)